-The Council has twelve members (six registrant members and six lay members, including the Chair).
+The Council has twelve members including the Chair (six registrant members and six lay members).
 The Chair may be either a registrant or a lay member.
 There must be at least one member (lay or registrant) from each country of the United Kingdom.
-The recruitment of the Council is carried out by the HCPC which makes recommendations to the Privy Council, which makes the appointments.
-The Professional Standards Authority for Health and Social Care has oversight of the process and advises the Privy Council as to whether it is satisfied about the process the regulatory body has followed.
+Appointments to the Council are made by the Privy Council, based upon recommendations made by the HCPC (which conducts the recruitment exercise).
+The Professional Standards Authority for Health and Social Care has oversight of the recruitment process and advises the Privy Council as to whether it is satisfied about the process that has been followed.
 Council Members hold office for a term of up to four years and they may serve a maximum of eight years in any 20 year period.
 Whilst re-appointments can be made, subject to a satisfactory performance appraisal and the needs of the HCPC, a degree of change is often sought and there should be no expectation of automatic reappointment.